docpad/docpad/README.md

 ## Special Thanks

-Special thanks to all our wonderful contributors who have helped make the DocPad core what it is today:
+Special thanks to all our wonderful contributors who have helped shaped the DocPad core of today:

 - [Benjamin Lupton](https://github.com/balupton)
 - [eldios](https://github.com/eldios)